-Most people tend to spend 10 seconds or less studying the food labels on products they buy, but it’s important you know what it is you’re eating – especially if you’re trying to up your intake of whole foods.
-Some foods may be fairly low in calories but offer almost no nutritional value, like potato chips.
-Check our other article, to learn more about reading food labels.
+Most people spend 10 seconds or less studying the food labels on products they buy, but you must know what you’re eating – especially if you’re trying to increase your whole grain intake.
+Some foods, like potato chips, may be pretty low in calories but offer almost no nutritional value.
+Check our other article to learn more about reading food labels.

-Make a conscious effort to read food labels, and in addition to looking at the calorie and fat content, ensure the food contains no artificial additives or preservatives wherever possible.
+Make a conscious effort to read food labels, look at the calorie and fat content, and ensure the food contains no artificial additives or preservatives wherever possible.

-With a little thought, you can make healthy swaps without feeling as though you’re missing out.
+With some thought, you can make healthy swaps without feeling like missing out.

-A 2-week experiment in which 20 US volunteers swapped their diet with 20 volunteers living in rural Africa showed a dramatic decrease in the bowel health of those swapping to a junk food diet.
-In the African participants, the swaps caused significant negative changes to the cells lining the gut as well as the bacteria that live in the bowel.
+A 2-week experiment in which 20 US volunteers swapped their diet with 20 volunteers living in rural Africa showed a dramatic decrease in the bowel health of those switching to a junk food diet.
+In the African participants, the swaps caused significant adverse changes to the cells lining the gut and the bacteria in the bowel.

 In the meantime, the bowel health of the American participants improved significantly.
-This is important due to the fact that a good balance of gut bacteria can help with weight loss due to its influence on glucose and fat metabolism.
+It is essential because a good balance of gut bacteria can help with weight loss due to its influence on glucose and fat metabolism.

-Try to find healthy low-fat alternatives to all junk food you buy.
-Everything from buying reduced-fat salad dressing to buying tuna in brine instead of oil can contribute towards this.
+Find healthy and low-fat alternatives to all the junk food you buy.
+Everything from reduced-fat salad dressing to purchase tuna in brine instead of oil can contribute to this.
 It’s not about buying less – it’s about buying better.